zhouyp97/HTR-BiGas/README.md

 forRunning.zip: execution file and basic input and output files.

-input.zip: input files related with the cases in the article.
+input.zip: input files related to the cases in the article.

-output.zip: output files related with the cases in the article.
+output.zip: output files related to the cases in the article.

 economic evaluation.xlsx: datasets of the economic evaluation in the article.